-At each table North is responsible for completing the official score-card, which will be collected at the end of each match.
-If matches are being fully recorded by official scorers North's responsibility for scoring the official score-card remains.
+At each table North is responsible for completing the official score-card, which will be collected at the end of each round.
+Even if matches are being fully recorded by official scorers North's responsibility for scoring the official score-card remains.

-At the end of each match North and East at each table must agree on the scores on the official table score-card and confirm this by initialing the card.
+At the end of each round North and East at each table must agree on the scores on the official table score-card and confirm this by initialling it.